 How To Get Stubborn Hair To Hold A Curl

 Sometimes our hair seems to have a mind of its own and forgets who’s in charge.
-For many of us the biggest hair battle we face is trying to hold a curl that lasts longer than an hour (let alone 20 minutes!).
-But before you disregard your curling iron, follow these expert tips to make your curls last all day.
+For many of us, the biggest hair battle we face is trying to get our hair to hold a curl that lasts longer than an hour (let alone 20 minutes!).
+But, before you ditch your curling iron, try these expert tips to make your curls last all day.

-It could also be your hair texture that is the source of your problems.
+Your hair texture could also be the source of your problems.
 Fine hair doesn’t hold curls very well because it has a slippery texture.
-“This hair texture is very sensitive to products and the amount you use,” says Angela Kalinowski, a hairstylist at the Warren Tricomi Salon in Los Angeles.
-“Too much can weigh it down and not enough can create fly-aways.”
+“This hair texture is very sensitive to products and the amount you use,” says Angela Kalinowski, hairstylist at Warren Tricomi Salon in Los Angeles.
+“Too much product can weigh it down, and not enough product can create flyaways.”

 Maintaining your curls is all in the preparation.
-Start by using a light weight volumizing shampoo and conditioner.
+Start by using a lightweight volumizing shampoo and conditioner.
 Kalinowski loves using VoCé Lift It Volumizing Shampoo ($23) and Conditioner ($25).
-If you have thicker hair, use a volumizing mousse to help lighten up your locks and hold the curl.
+If you have thicker hair, use a volumizing mousse to help lighten up your hair and hold the curl.

-As for the best tool to use, he says that almost any ceramic curling iron will work for thick hair.
-It’s thinner hair that is a bit trickier, “Overnight sponge curlers or hot rollers will produce a better curling outcome than a typical regular curler."
+As for the best tool to use, Penna says that almost any ceramic curling iron will work for thick hair—it’s thinner hair that is a bit trickier.
+“Overnight sponge curlers or hot rollers will produce a better curling outcome than a typical regular curler."